bajamircea/bajamircea.github.io/_posts/2019-10-25-cpu-memory-model.markdown

   reads `a` and `b`.

-From the point of view of the programmer there is an implied dependency as shown in the following graph.
+From the point of view of the programmer there is an implied dependency as shown in the following graph using solid lines.
 For example in this case it does not matter in which order `a` and `b` are written, but it does matter that both `a` and `b` are written before the `flag` is written: we don't want the producer to read the `flag` and infer that it can then read `a` or `b` before they were set to the intended values.

 ![Memory fence motivation](/assets/2019-10-25-cpu-memory-model/mem-fence-motivation.png)